 People are risking cancer by failing to realise the damage they can cause to their skin while Britain basks in the current heat wave, a hospital specialist is warning.

-Professor Shernaz Walton, Consultant Dermatologist at Hull and East Yorkshire Hospitals NHS Trust, said people who pack sunscreen for holidays abroad fail to take similar precautions at home.
+Professor Shernaz Walton, Consultant Dermatologist at Hull University Teaching Hospitals NHS Trust, said people who pack sunscreen for holidays abroad fail to take similar precautions at home.